Characters: Avatar: The Last Airbender: The Fire Nation

 - Fragile Speedster: Usually, she's too quick for the protagonists or anyone else but on the few occasions they manage to land a blow, she gets knocked back pretty hard.

-- Freudian Excuse: A sincere belief her mother never loved her and considered her a monster, combined with a doted-on father genuinely being a psychotic, manipulative, emotionally abusive monster who encouraged her to be a monster so she'd be more useful to him that way.
+- Freudian Excuse: A sincere belief her mother never loved her and considered her a monster, combined with a father who was a psychotic, manipulative, emotionally abusive monster who encouraged her to be a monster so she'd be more useful to him that way.
+In the end, she's shown to be deeply insecure about anyone loving her.

 - God Save Us from the Queen!: Because she's a paranoid loon.